stevecrozz/lithostech.com/_posts/2008-09-02-the-bee-giveth-and-the-bee-taketh-away.markdown

 tags: []
 comments: []
 ---
-{% picture thumbnail-left 2009/fb-door.jpg alt="Front door to the old Fresno Bee building" %}
+{% responsive_image path: static/img/full/2009/fb-door.jpg alt: "Front

-Uptake on the initial buyout packages appears to be pretty slim and almost certainly lower than the 13-25 number that I heard through the grapevine.
+door to the old Fresno Bee building" class: "img-float-left" %} Uptake on the initial buyout packages appears to be pretty slim and almost certainly lower than the 13-25 number that I heard through the grapevine.
 Barring some kind of miracle, there will have to be more painful layoffs near the end of the month.
 This time no departments are safe.
 I've been picking up pretty strong signals that even my own web